“And as ye would that men should do to you, do ye also to them likewise.” – Jesus

-Many countless lives have been destroyed or hurt because of racism throughout history of mankind.
-Satan and his host of demons used racism to fuel the Nazi Germans to commit gross atrocities against those who weren’t “Ayrans.”
-I have even seen racism, whether underhanded or blatant, come from some professing Christians which is disheartening.
+Many countless lives have been destroyed or hurt because of racism throughout the history of mankind.
+Satan and his host of demons used racism to fuel the Nazi Germans to commit gross atrocities against those who weren’t “Aryans.”
+I have even seen racism, whether underhanded or blatant, even come from some professing Christians which is disheartening.
 Any hatred or contempt for any group of people because of the person’s skin color is not of God.
 To do so is in violation of the 2nd greatest commandment, which is to love our neighbors.

 In fact, the whole of the law can be summed up by loving others:

 While the natural man may see skin color, God looks at people differently.
 He sees the heart.
 The Bible reads in 1 Sam.
 16:7 “But the LORD said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the LORD seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.”

-Unlike man who has a tendency to judge by appearance, God judges justly (John 7:24).
+Unlike the average person, who has a tendency to judge by appearance, God judges justly (John 7:24).
 Nor does God show partiality or favoritism (Deuteronomy 10:17; Acts 10:34; Romans 2:11; Ephesians 6:9), as man has a tendency to do.
 James 2:4 describes those who discriminate as “judges with evil thoughts.”

 Since we are commanded to be like God, thus we ought to also not judge by appearance, and show partiality or favoritism (1 Corinthians 11:1).

 The Lord Jesus teaches in Matthew 25 that whatever we do to the least of His people, we do to Him.
 If we treat a person with contempt, we are mistreating a person created in God’s image.

 Indeed, from the Australian aborigine to the Inuits in near the North Pole, to the Africans in the deepest jungle in the heart of the Congo, all are human beings equally made in God’s image and likeness (Gen. 1:26-27).